 Impact of Sample Size on Skewness and Kurtosis

-The 5,000 point data set above was used to explore what happens to skewness and kurtosis based on sample size.
-For example, suppose we wanted to determine the skewness and kurtosis for a sample size of 50.
-50 results were randomly selected from the data set above and the two statistics calculated.
-The results are shown in the table below.
+The 5,000-point dataset above was used to explore what happens to skewness and kurtosis based on sample size.
+For example, suppose we wanted to determine the skewness and kurtosis for a sample size of 5.
+5 results were randomly selected from the data set above and the two statistics calculated.
+This was repeated for the sample sizes shown in Table 1.

 The skewness and kurtosis statistics appear to be very dependent on the sample size.
 The table above shows the variation.
 In fact, even several hundred data points didn’t give very good estimates of the true kurtosis and skewness.
 Smaller sample sizes can give results that are very misleading.
-Dr Wheeler said it correctly in his book mentioned above:
+Dr Wheeler wrote in his book mentioned above:

 “In short, skewness and kurtosis are practically worthless.
 Shewhart made this observation in his first book.
 The statistics for skewness and kurtosis simply do not provide any useful information beyond that already given by the measures of location and dispersion.”

 Walter Shewhart was the “Father” of SPC.
 So, don’t put much emphasis on skewness and kurtosis values you may see.
 And remember, the more data you have, the better you can describe the shape of the distribution.
 But, in general, it appears there is little reason to pay much attention to skewness and kurtosis statistics.
 Just look at the histogram.
 It often gives you all the information you need.

 Thanks so much for reading our publication.
 We hope you find it informative and useful.
 Happy charting and may the data always support your position.